Manyachandra/My_Portfolio/README.md

 # 💼 My Portfolio Website

 Welcome to my **Personal Portfolio Website**, a fully responsive and web application showcasing my skills, projects, experience, and contact information.
-This project was built with **React.js**, styled using **CSS and designed to be both visually appealing and user-friendly.
+This project was built with **React.js**, styled using **CSS** and featuring a functional contact form via **EmailJS**, and deployed seamlessly using Vercel designed to be both visually appealing and user-friendly.

 ## 🌐 Live Demo